holiday-jp/holiday_jp-swift/README.md

 $ open HolidayJp.xcodeproj
 ```

-#### Syncing holidays_detailed.yml
+#### Syncing holidays_detailed.json
 This repository uses a YAML file for holiday data, which is managed as a submodule.
-To update the resource file used by SwiftPM, run:
+To update the JSON resource file used by SwiftPM, run:

 ```
-$ ./scripts/sync-holidays-yaml.sh
+$ ./scripts/sync-holidays-json.sh
 ```

-This script copies the latest `holidays_detailed.yml` from the submodule to `Sources/HolidayJp/holidays_detailed.yml`.
+This script converts the latest `holidays_detailed.yml` from the submodule to `Sources/HolidayJp/holidays_detailed.json`.

-#### Automatically update submodule and sync holidays_detailed.yml
+#### Automatically update submodule and sync holidays_detailed.json
-To automatically update the `holiday_jp` submodule to the latest release (the most recently published tag), and then sync and commit the updated `holidays_detailed.yml`, use the following script:
+To automatically update the `holiday_jp` submodule to the latest release (the most recently published tag), and then sync and commit the updated `holidays_detailed.json`, use the following script:

 ```
 $ ./scripts/update-holiday-jp-and-sync.sh